survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 ## Conclusion

-After these changes we should have something rough together that works.
+After these changes we should have something roughed together that works.
 It might not be the prettiest Kanban application out there and it might be missing some functionality but at least we have lanes now and can define notes within them.
 In the next chapter we will start polishing the application so that it actually looks good.